RetailMeNot/SeleniumGridScaler/README.md

 * browser - This is the browser you want to run in.
 Currently supported values, are chrome, firefox, and internetexplorer
 * threadCount - Number of threads you want to run for your tests
 * uuid - Unique test run identifier
+* os - (Optional) This represents Selenium's Platform that you want to run in (can be Platform.ANY as well).
+Linux/Unix is currently the only supported platform.
+If you don't specify a platform, the logic will default to Platform.ANY and linux nodes will be started.

 If you wanted to do a test run with 10 threads in chrome with a test run UUID of 'testRun1', the HTTP request would look something like this